 Many people worry about whether their 401k will last through retirement.
-However, a few simple rules of thumb can help ensure that your savings will last as long as you need them.
+However, a few simple rules of thumb can help ensure your savings will last as long as needed.

 - First, most financial advisers recommend using a 4% withdrawal rate.
 So, for example, if you have a 401k balance of $100,000, you will withdraw $4,000 per year.
 However, this rule has been debunked in recent history.

 - Second, you may consider using annuities to generate income in retirement.
 Annuities are insurance products that provide guaranteed income for life.
 These tools can help ensure you never run out of money in retirement.

 - Finally, remember to keep an emergency fund if unexpected expenses arise.